Introduction and Interview by David Wagstaff

 I am completely comfortable recommending this firm as an excellent choice for financial advice.

 1) What led you to become an entrepreneur?

 My brother and I decided in 1999 that we wanted to get into wealth management and we came to the conclusion that our best course of action to be able to do it, how we wanted to, as fiduciaries to our clients, was to form our own Registered Investment Advisor.

 2) A brief description of your business and what are your aspirations for it?

-Providing our clients world-class asset management and financial planning in a fiduciary environment where we have to put our client’s interest above our own.
+Providing our clients with world-class asset management and financial planning in a fiduciary environment where we have to put our client’s interests above our own.

 My brother, Tom, and I were both CPA Partners in our CPA Firm and we knew we wanted to do more financial planning and less accounting.